-The PIU Library is determined to increase the quality and quantity of its offerings to users of our facility.
+The PIU Library is determined to increase the quality and quantity of its offerings to users of PIU's facility.
 Streamlining operations, upgrading resources, and diversifying materials are ongoing priorities for the library staff.
-We emphasize personal spiritual growth with supporting materials to enhance our enduring academic offerings.
+The library staff emphasize personal spiritual growth with supporting materials to enhance PIU's enduring academic offerings.

 What does all this mean for you?
-Your PIU Library is available to help, support and encourage you in your time here at PIU, and even afterwards.
-Personal service from trained and experienced staff is provided to assist your research, studies, and spiritual growth, even your choice of pleasure reading.
+The PIU Library is available to help, support and encourage students during their time here at PIU, and even afterwards.
+Personal service from trained and experienced staff is provided to assist students' research, studies, and spiritual growth, even your choice of pleasure reading.

-Some of the featured services of Your PIU Library are:
+Some of the featured services of the PIU Library are:

-- 15,000 books with a strong Bible and Christian worldview; 3,400 magazine and journal issues - Printing and copying services for a fee. - Quiet study or space for quiet group work. - Laptops and headphones (several with headset microphones) for use in the library. - Current Christian magazines and journals - 400 DVDS of Christian documentaries and movies - A family collection with resources for young adults and families, and Christian fiction for all ages.
-Children's books present the Bible and Christian views as well as Micronesian storybooks for young readers.
+- 15,000 books with a strong biblical and Christian worldview; 3,400 magazine and journal issues - Printing and copying services for a fee - Quiet study or space for quiet group work - Laptops and headphones (several with headset microphones) for use in the library - Current Christian magazines and journals - 400 DVDs of Christian documentaries and movies - A family collection with resources for young adults and families, and Christian fiction for all ages.
+Children's books present biblical and Christian views as well as Micronesian storybooks for young readers

-Your PIU Library is more than one room.
-Through your Populi account you have access to the library's online catalog to find books, DVDs, and magazines in the library.
-The Library in Populi also provides free access to more than 135,000 college level electronic books and more than 20,000 journals found in 35 library databases.
-Guides and tutorials are provided to help you find helpful information for your studies and your life.
+Through students' Populi accounts, students have access to the library's online catalog to find books, DVDs, and magazines in the library.
+Students can access the library through Populi.
+The online database provides free access to more than 135,000 college-level electronic books and more than 20,000 journals found in 35 library databases.
+Guides and tutorials are provided to help students navigate these resources.

-Quality, reliable information is just a visit or click away - use Your PIU Library.
+Quality, reliable information is just a visit or click away.